haezera/portfolio-management-system/README.md

 ### Planned features

-- [ ] Table view of factor scores and pricing data, with pricing graphs available
+- [X] Table view of factor scores and pricing data, with pricing graphs available (semi-completed)
-- [ ] Backtest functionality for given period, with different starting dates and parameters like lookback windows
+- [X] Backtest functionality for given period, with different starting dates and parameters like lookback windows
-- [ ] Given a backtest, an array of metrics, including factor exposures, historical beta, overperformance and more
+- [X] Given a backtest, an array of metrics, including factor exposures, historical beta, overperformance and more
 - [ ] Realistic portfolio management simulation with starting capital and the ability to roll forwards and backwards through time, to see weight changes, transaction costs and trade list.
 - [ ] Trade list functionality, which stores current portfolio state (given some month) in the database, and given a required rebalance